fredgibbs/fredgibbs.github.io/posts/_posts/2014-05-27-a-panel-on-medieval-data.md

 <p>
 <br>
 If you have something to say concerning medieval data—or even if you’d like to have something to say about a year from now—consider joining a sponsored panel (via the Institute of Medieval Studies at the University of New Mexico) on “Medieval Data: Prospects and Practices" for Kalamazoo 2015.
-If curious, interested, or disgusted, email [fwgibbs@gmail.com](mailto:fwgibbs@gmail.com) or tweet @fredgibbs.
+If curious, interested, or disgusted, email [Fred Gibbs](mailto:fwgibbs@gmail.com) or tweet @fredgibbs.